-When entering some countries or registering at hotels, you may be asked to provide information such as your name, passport number, destination, local address, and reason for travel.
+When entering some countries or checking in at hotels, you will be asked to provide information such as your name, passport number, destination, local address, and reason for travel.

 These are normal procedures required by local laws.
-If your passport is not returned the following morning, immediately report the impoundment to local police authorities and to the nearest embassy or consulate.
+If your passport is not returned the following morning.
+Some hotels will hold a passport for the duration of your stay and return it when checking out.

 Make Copies Of Your Passport

-Make several copies of your passport. take photos of your passport and upload it to a cloud storage service like Dropbox or make a few photocopies.
-Leave a copy with a trusted friend or family member.
+Make several copies of your passport and of the visa entry stamp.
+Take photos of your passport and upload them to a cloud storage service like Dropbox, google drive or make a few extra copies.

 Beware Of Pickpockets

-Thieves will use all kinds of ploys to divert your attention just long enough to pick your pocket and grab your purse or wallet.
+Thieves will use all kinds of ploys to divert your attention just long enough to pick up your pocket and grab your purse or wallet.

 You can try to prevent theft by carrying your belongings in a secure manner.
 For example, consider not carrying a purse or wallet when going along crowded streets.

-Walking around with your passport makes you a target because it’s an easy way for others to identify that you are visiting from another country.
+Walking around with your passport makes you a target because it is an easy way for others to identify that you are visiting from another country.

 Women who carry a shoulder bag should keep it tucked under the arm and held securely by the strap.
 Men should put their wallets in their front trouser pockets or use money belts instead of hip pockets.

 Store Passport In Your Hotel

 If there is no safe in your room and you are staying in a hotel that you trust, ask the front desk if they have a safe available to store personal belongings.

 Safeguard Your Passport

 You may find that you have to carry your passport with you because you need to show it when you are using the foreign exchange or the country that you are visiting requires you to carry it as an identity document.

 Whenever possible, leave your passport in the hotel safe, not in an empty hotel room, and not packed in your luggage.

-If your Passport goes Missing
+If Your Passport Goes Missing